 It is asserted that all but one items are technically the same as in HEVC.
 The one that is different is asserted for alignment with the HRD design proposed in JVET-P0118, which specifies only one set of bitstream conformance tests, while in layered HEVC three sets of conformance tests are specified.

+In v2 of this contribution, the proposals have been updated according to earlier JVET decisions on scalability, particularly on specifying OLS-specific PTL and CPB operations instead of layer-specific PTL and CPB operations.

 On TemporalId